Top Baseball Prospects for 2016

 Overall SB ranking shown in parentheses.

-Gary Sanchez is a very young but promising backstop from Austin, Texas with a tantalizing upside that should not be ignored.
+Gary Sanchez is a young but promising backstop from Austin, Texas with a tantalizing upside that should not be ignored.
 He's a big boy who could further grow into a Joe Mauer shape, and his bat comes from the same forest as the Minnesota superstar, if not quite the same tree.
-Unless he becomes part of a package used to upgrade Yankee pitching, he should be one of their top prospects for several more years to come.
+Unless he becomes part of a package used to upgrade Yankee pitching, he'll remain one of their top young players in the years to come.

 Full Scouting Report for Gary Sanchez

-He might sound like a designer of cheap neckties, but prospective Ranger catcher Jorge Alfaro has been making a name for himself in the damp northwest rather than the fashion outlets in airport shopping malls.
+He might sound like a designer of cheap neckties, but prospective Phillies catcher Jorge Alfaro has been making a name for himself in the damp northwest rather than the fashion outlets in airport shopping malls.
 A big strong right-handed bat acquired from Texas in the Cole Hamels trade, the fresh-faced Alfaro looks likely to stick behind the plate, where he exhibits a cannon arm of increasing accuracy.
 His game-calling skills aren't all there yet, but the bat looks like it will play: his .261/.326/.432 minor league slashline is enough to earn MLB duties as a catcher, after all.
 The Phillies are looking at him as a long-term catcher, so expect him to move slowly.

 Full Scouting Report for Jorge Alfaro